 Occasionally, it’s nice to bathe in our successes.
 Bloomberg correspondent Steve Burkholder says, “If you’re saving, you’re succeeding.”
 Flaunt your glowing, radiant success by reflecting on your savings plan.
 Increase savings where you can.
 Make sure you consider these key elements:

 Do you have 3-6 months of expenses saved in a liquid account for rainy days?
-Maintaining this fund will offer you security and minimize stress (which is handy if you’ve also made a New Year’s resolution to reduce the appearance of fine lines).
+Maintaining this fund will offer you security, minimize stress and reduce the appearance of fine lines.

 Relax in retirement.